insight-cc-bot/Insight_Data_Engineering_Project/README.md

 1. Generate tags(keywords) for each SubReddit that help user to see top topics
 2. Index all the posts corresponding to the generated tags
 3. Identify subreddit seasonality using comments aggregation.
-4. Identify popular vs active SubReddits based on user engagement to decide best subreddit to put ads
+4. Identify popular vs active SubReddits based on user engagement to decide best subreddit to put ads.

 `` Extended Project Idea:``